forchain/user-fingerprint/manual/Introduction.md

     Device Fingerprinting solution should be able to effectively protect against first-time fraud attempts.
 It can be done by looking at a number of factors like whether the device is hiding its IP, location or Geo, whether the device is compromised by malware or part of a botnet etc.

 ## Performance analysis
-Browser has many advatanges, like cross platform, no native installtion requirement, also,  there are some disadvantages, for example, the biggest problems lies in that it has little accuracy than native device fingerprint.
-To be more formal, we use the characterstics to evaluate its performance
+The browser has many advantages, like cross-platform, no native installation requirement, also,  there are some disadvantages, for example, the biggest problems lies in that it has little accuracy than native device fingerprint.
+To be more formal, we use the characteristics to evaluate its performance
 1. Uniqueness

-Browser API is really hard to read a uniqeness number since some device identifier like MAC ID needs native permission.
+Browser API is really hard to read a uniqueness number since some device identifier like MAC ID needs native permission.
 So, the current solution is using multiple parameters combined to reduce the probability that two machines with their fingerprint collide.

 2. Persistence
-Browser API is so sensitive with paramerters change, even a slight reasonable one will make the fingerprint totally different and fail the idenfication.
-So, we need to seperate those reasonable from those unreasonable, for instance, fingerprint is using user-agent, which contains browser version.
-So, once browser upgraded, the fingerprint will not working any more.
-So, in the future work, we will make the detection more compatible with those sensative data points.
+Browser API is so sensitive with parameters change, even a slight reasonable one will make the fingerprint totally different and fail the identification.
+So, we need to separate those reasonable from those unreasonable, for instance, a fingerprint is using user-agent, which contains a browser version.
+So, once browser upgraded, the fingerprint will not work any more.
+So, in future work, we will make the detection more compatible with those sensitive data points.

 3. Resistance

-HTML, CSS, DOM javascript are easy to be manupulated, so resistance is not so strong.
-In future, we would add more parameters, even intergate a local proxy, to increase the difficulties for the fingerprint to be tempered with.
+HTML, CSS, DOM javascript are easy to be manipulated, so resistance is not so strong.
+In future, we would add more parameters, even integrate a local proxy, to increase the difficulties for the fingerprint to be tempered with.

 4. Integration